 Top 10 answers to the big questions we ask ourselves about food

 Today, there is no question of giving my opinion on the depressing foods where the best reheated meals.
-No, today, I offer you a purely objective and informative top to answer the questions you have always asked yourself about food.
+No, today, I offer you a purely objective and informative top to answer the questions you have always asked yourself regarding food.
 Food will no longer have any secrets for you, and you will look at your crackers with a whole new eye when you eat breakfast tomorrow.

 1. What is the difference between a fruit and a vegetable?